QEHS-Websites/Overview/README.md

 In addition to Author Page Text Expectations
 - Searching for images (min 3), audio, and video material (min 1 each), can be added after app dev is complete

+App Version Downloads (executable or Processing-Java version)
+- Note: Processing-Java may not run on another program as developed on author's

+Project Notes or Project Credit: full program, start to finish, mimics all steps
+- Case Study: main screenshot, general GUI, features list, behaviors
+- Final Product and Prototyping illustrating development progress (similar to lessons demonstrating potential and then actual product)
+- To Do List for future versions

 ---